UWMRO/evora-server/README.md

 ## Installation

 `evora-server` requires the proprietary Andor libraries to be installed in `/usr/local/lib`.
 The library can be used for debugging without the Andor libraries, but they are necessary to run the actual camera.
+To run the server in debug mode, with the dummy module mocking the camera, edit `debug.py` and set `DEBUGGING = True`.

 To install `evora-server`, clone the repository and run